banner

 Weekly #2: "Success" is not "forever"

 Hi ~ This is liuyuxin, and this is my second weekly report.
-This week, I mainly focused on updating MeRead, and I spent a lot of time over the weekend helping my girlfriend organize materials for her graduate school recommendation.
+This week, I mainly focused on updating MeRead, and spent a lot of time over the weekend helping my girlfriend organize materials for her graduate school application.

-My weekly report will be updated every Monday morning through WeChat Official Account and my personal blog.
-Please search for "刘玉新" on WeChat Official Account, and the blog address is: https://liuyu.xin.
+My weekly report will be updated every Monday morning through WeChat official account and personal blog.
+Please search for "刘玉新" on WeChat official account, and the blog address is: https://liuyu.xin.
 The blog supports RSS subscription: https://liuyu.xin/feed.

 Here is the main content.